Avenida de Manoteras 50-52 - 28050 Madrid

 Note on Statistics on Products in the Services Sector.
-For the purposes of statistical results, the SPSS referring to 2018 is integrated with the EEE of that year under its version based on Legal Units.
+For the purposes of statistical results, the SPSS is integrated with the SBS under its version based on Legal Units.

 The main objective of the Statistics on Products in the Services Sector is to determine the specific characteristics of some of the sub-sectors that make up the Services Sector in order to carry out a more precise analysis adapted to each economic activity.